WeblateOrg/weblate/docs/admin/checks.rst

 Customizing behavior using flags
 --------------------------------

-You can fine-tune the Weblate behavior by using flags.
+You can fine-tune Weblate's behavior by using flags.
+The flags provide visual feedback to the translators and help them to improve their translation.
 This can be done on the source string level (see :ref:`additional`), or in the :ref:`component` (:ref:`component-check_flags`).
 Some file formats also allow to specify flags directly in the format (see :ref:`formats`).

-The flags are comma-separated, the parameters are separated with colon.
-You can use quotes to include whitespace or special chars in the string.
+The flags are comma-separated, and if they have parameters they are separated with colon.
+You can use quotes to include whitespaces or special characters in the string.
 For example:

 .. code-block:: text